corbinr40/RTCC/README.md

     - [ ] Custom Offline Speech Detection Model
     - [ ] Voice Translation
     - [ ] Develop Speech Detection to be more real time
+    - [ ] Speech to text element - commands will be spoken to the user
 <!-- - [ ] Face Detection
      - [ ] Nested Feature -->